freyfogle/freyfogle.github.io/_posts/2019-07-16-summer-2019-travels.md

 Truly one of the great luxuries of my life is that I largely control my schedule.
 As such, when school is out we are able to escape the Barcelona heat and travel.
-THis is how I have spent the last month.
+This is how I have spent the last month.

 First I headed back to London for a few meetings and [a #geomob](https://thegeomob.com/post/june-19th-2019-geomoblon-details).